amartya2002/nextra-template-tailwind-v2/README.md

-# Create Beautiful Documentation Sites using Nextra and Tailwind CSS
+# Create Functional Documentation Sites using Nextra and Tailwind CSS
 ## Local Development

 First, run `yarn install` to install the dependencies.